discordianfish/banksman/README.md

 Following variables are set:

-- Nameserver: equals -nameserver flag
+- Nameserver: list of nameservers specified by -nameserver flag
 - IpAddress
 - Netmask
 - Gateway